the iota project

 Jonathan has a lifelong passion for tabletop gaming and film.
 After attending NYU film school he proceeded to design board games on a professional level at Fantasy Flight Games in Minnesota.
 Deciding to abandon the frigid air he returned to his hometown and pursued digital game design, finding the perfect opportunity to utilize his diverse skills at DreamSail Games.

 Becky graduated from the Gallatin School at NYU, where she finally realized that working in video games was a viable career path after discovering the NYU Game Center and spending time game-jamming with her friends.
-Now she is thrilled to be a part of the DreamSail team, where she is Twitchmaster, Discord Champion, and Amanda Waller of the QA Squad.
+Now she is thrilled to be a part of the DreamSail team, where she spends her days messing around in mixed reality.
 Challenge her to a match of Blade Ballet and prepare to... probably win.

 Marty is a passionate developer from the Worcester and Central Mass area.
 He's had a hand in many mobile titles out of MassDiGI a student manned organization.
 Handling everything from production leadership to programming a pudgy germ who squeals when you poke him.
 He now works here at DreamSail yelling in programmer's office about anime and Chipotle and perpetually adding more hazard lines to the game.